chrispei1101/ECS150-Project1/REPORT.md

 their completion.
 File descriptors are duplicated using dup2 to set up the communication between commands.

+The `parse_pipe` function is designed to handle command pipelines where commands are connected by pipe symbols `|`.
+It begins by counting the number of commands in the pipeline by iterating through the command line.
+It then allocates memory for storing command structures based on the number of commands detected.
+It then tokenizes the command line by pipe symbols using `strtok()` and stores each command in an array.
+If the last command in the pipeline contains output redirection symbols `>>` for append and `>` for truncation, it opens the specified output file accordingly using the `open()`.
+Each command in the pipeline get parased and executed using the `parse_command()` function.
+It then executes the entire pipeline using the `execute_pipeline()` function, passing in the array of command structures and the output file descriptor.

 ### 5. Error Handling
 Error handling, `check_error`, involves checking errors for various conditions such as missing commands, mislocated output redirection, or inability to open output files.
 Firstly, it checks if the command starts or ends with a pipe symbol `|` or output redirection symbol `>`.
 If either condition is met, it returns an appropriate error code, indicating a missing command or output file.